-Children identify the roles of the author and illustrator.
+Discuss the author and illustrator.
 Picture-walk through the book and discuss what is happening on each page.
 Read the book.
 Briefly pause to introduce new vocabulary as it is encountered.
 Ask and answer questions about the book.
-Encourage the children to use new vocabulary in their responses.

 How Tall are You?